40 yard dumpster rental - largest container for major commercial and residential projects

 2x4 lumber studs (8 ft)500-600 studs

 Weight limits matter as much as volume.
-Heavy materials like concrete fill the weight limit long before the container is full.
-Use this table to estimate whether your debris will fit within the 4-5 tons weight limit.
+Heavy materials like concrete fill the weight limit long before the container looks full.

 Household junk & furniture3-5 tons